 You might have guessed by now that I have a deep and very real love for everything Canadian.
-It’s beautiful countryside, literally the friendliest people, piles of delicious bacon and one massive space to explore.
+It’s beautiful countryside, literally the friendliest people, piles of bacon and one massive space to explore.
 With, let’s be honest, a heap of the best things to do in Nova Scotia, too.

 1.)
 Visit Cape Forchu Lighthouse

 Around 10 km, or so, from Yarmouth (not to be confused with Great Yarmouth in the UK).
 Exploring this gorgeous lighthouse is one of the best things to do in Nova Scotia, especially if you want to explore the coastline.